 Mass start: In the mass start event, the cross-country race is held first.
-The winner of that event receives 120 points, the others get 15 points subtracted for each minute they finish behind the leader.
-In the ski jump event no style points are awarded, although jumpers receive fewer points for falling or failing to make a Telemark landing.
+The winner of that event receives 120 points, others have 15 points subtracted for each minute they finish behind the leader.
+No style points are awarded during the ski jump event, but jumpers receive fewer points for falling or failing to make a Telemark landing.
 The winner of this event is determined on a points-based system.
-This event made its debut at the 2009 FIS Nordic World Ski Championships in Liberec.

-Sprint: In the sprint event, only one jump is performed on the large hill and the cross-country distance is 7.5 km.
-For the 2009 championships, this event changed to a single jump from the large hill followed by a 10 km cross country race using the Gundersen system.
+Sprint: In the sprint event, only one jump is performed and the cross-country distance is reduced to 7.5 km.

-Hurricane sprint: Recently, a newer form of Nordic competition called "hurricane sprint" was introduced.
-It's similar to the sprint and uses the Gundersen method, but it's based on extra distance instead of extra time.
-The distance is still 7.5 km, but only the best contestant from the ski jumping event will run that distance.
+Hurricane Sprint: Recently, a newer form of Nordic competition called "hurricane sprint" was introduced.
+It is similar to the sprint and uses the Gundersen method, but is based on extra distance instead of extra time.
+The cross country race distance is still 7.5 km, but only the highest scoring contestant from the ski jumping event runs that distance.
 Everyone else starts a given distance behind, based on their ski jumping scores.
-The estimated official speed of a cross-country skier is 6 miles per second, and competitors start 24 meters behind the leader for every point they are behind to roughly match the time penalties in the Gundersen method.
-This form is on the program for the 2007–08 FIS Nordic Combined World Cup.